ThePICARDProject/API-backend/README.md

 #### GET
 ##### Summary:

-Redirects user to the Google OAuth page for authentication
+Redirects the user to the Google OAuth page for authentication

 ##### Parameters